guibranco/github-status-action-v2/README.md

 Adds a status update to a commit.
 GitHub will always show the latest state of a context.

+Fork of branch to try to fix proxy bug.

 > **Warning**
 >
 >**Disclaimer** This version was created because the [original (V1)](https://github.com/Sibz/github-status-action) has not been updated by the creator for a while.